Heroin Addiction Treatment

 What Is Heroin?

-Heroin is an illegal opioid that’s made from morphine.
-Morphine is a natural substance that’s from the seed pod of different opium poppy plants.
-Heroin usually comes in the form of white or brown powder.
+Heroin is an illegal opioid that’s made from morphine, which is a natural substance derived from the seed pod of different opium poppy plants.
+Heroin usually comes in the form of white or brown powder or that of a sticky, black, tar-like substance.

 How Do People Use Heroin?

-There are many ways to use heroin.
-People typically snort it, sniff it, smoke it, or shoot up heroin with needles.
-Some people even choose to mix this dangerous substance with other substances, such as crack cocaine, to enhance the effects.
+There are unfortunately many ways to use heroin, as heroin rehab centers often have to take into account.
+People typically snort it, sniff it, smoke it, or inject heroin.
+Some people even choose to mix this dangerous substance with other substances, such as other opioids.
+This is called polydrug use, and has two main forms:

 Short-Term Effects of Heroin Use